Helga Bårdsdatter Kristiansen – Norway

-Helga Bårdsdatter Kristiansen is a biologist that lives in Longyearbyen, Svalbard working in tourism as a manager for a wilderness camp for Spitsbergen Travel.
+Helga Bårdsdatter Kristiansen is educated a biologist and lives in Longyearbyen, Svalbard.
+Longeyarbyen has been her home since 2013.
 She loves the outdoors and the wild and barren landscape of the Arctic Island.
 She was born in Telemark, Norway, a place rich with forests, and has always had a fascination for nature.
 She went to agriculture high school and knows how to use a chain saw and drive a tractor.
-Biology studies in Oslo brought her to Svalbard for the first time where she fell in love the island.
-She returned in the summer of 2012 where she met her boyfriend and with love at first sight she stayed in Svalbard since.
-Here she has worked as a guide for hiking groups, snow mobile tours and city guiding before she became a manager for Camp Barentz.
-Helga’s Greenland dog Miki gets her out and about and alerts her of polar bear danger when they are skiing, dog sledging and hiking.
-Her boyfriend Stuart Thomson has taught her patience, in that hiking with a photographer takes 4 times as long as normal trip!
+Biology studies in Oslo brought her to Svalbard for the first time in 2011 where she fell in love with the island.
+Here she has worked as a guide for hiking groups, snow mobile tours and city guiding and as a manger for Camp Barentz.
+Helga got tired of environmental problems in the Arctic was not solved quickly enough so she ventured in to politics as a green politician and is at the moment elected in the local government in Longyearbyen.
+And she loves dogs.

 Miguel Rodríguez-Gironés - Spain

-Miguel’s longing for unspoiled environments and face-to-face encounters with Nature made him quit research in Theoretical Physics and start a new career in Behavioural Ecology.
-This switch allowed him to climb 30 m high palm trees in the Bolivian rain forest, observe quarrelsome booby chicks in a tiny island off the Mexican Pacific coast, wash elephant dung in Sri Lanka, follow arboreal marsupials in Patagonia and study penguins in Deception Island.
-He loves sailing and hiking and in his next life will be a bohemian fiction writer and live in a small wooden ship with no fixed mooring.
-In the meanwhile, he is a researcher at the Estación Experimental de Zonas Áridas, Spain, where he studies pollination ecology and insect colour vision.
-He has taught summer and graduate courses on Animal Behaviour (Universidad de Córdoba, Spain), Biological Materials (Universidad Nacional Autónoma de México) and Vision Ecology (Universidade Federal do Rio de Janeiro, Brazil).
+Migue Rodríguez-Gironés’ longing for unspoiled environments and face-to-face encounters with Nature made him quit research in Theoretical Physics and start a new career in Behavioural Ecology.
+This switch allowed him to climb 30 meter high palm trees in the Bolivian rain forest, observe quarrelsome booby chicks in a tiny island off the Mexican Pacific coast, wash elephant dung in Sri Lanka, follow arboreal marsupials in Patagonia and study penguins in Deception Island.
+He loves sailing and hiking and in his next life he will be a bohemian fiction writer and live in a small wooden ship with no fixed mooring.
+In the meanwhile, Miguel is a researcher at the Estación Experimental de Zonas Áridas, Spain, where he studies pollination ecology and insect colour vision.
+He has taught summer and graduate courses on Animal Behaviour, Biological Materials and Vision Ecology.

 Simon Delany - UK